Judge rejects jury's decision in LeGrier wrongful death lawsuit; family, estate awarded no damages

 Rialmo shot and killed Quintonio LeGreier, 19, and his neighbor, Bettie Jones, while responding to a disturbance call in 2015.

-Legrier's defense team is asking for up to $25 million in damages.
+Legrier's defense team was asking for up to $25 million in damages.

 Rialmo alleges that Legrier swung a bat at him.